hyphacoop/handbook/Operations/salary-adjustments.md

 ## Updating L/R Levels

 - Navigate to the Operations Planning Sheet
-- Navigate to the MEmber-Path Salaries Sheet
+- Navigate to the Member-Path Salaries Sheet
 - Find the row for the relevant member and update their values
 - The other cells will update accordingly